ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

     THEME = 'themes/Flex'

-Although Flex theme reqires no additional plugin, most of the themes require various Pelican plugins.
+Although Flex theme requires no additional plugin, most of the themes require various Pelican plugins.
 So, let's download the [pelican-plugins](https://github.com/getpelican/pelican-plugins) into your project.
 Note that you may skip this step if you want to use [Flex](https://github.com/alexandrevicenzi/Flex) theme.